Using Heart Rate Monitors and Reports, Students and Teachers Team Up to Maximize Understanding of Essential Exercise Skills

 Students and teachers get their first glance at data immediately following the class session when students return their Zone monitors.
 Students and parents (if they so choose) then receive an email with specific workout details.
 Possessing the same personalized PE data, students, parents and teachers can have meaningful conversations about how the student’s journey to improved fitness is progressing.

-“Teachers get to meet kids on a very personal and individual level and have a conversation with them about what’s going on [with their fitness],” said Doug Hallberg, PE teacher at Draper (N.Y.)
+“Teachers get to meet kids on a very personal and individual level and have a conversation with them about what’s going on ,” said Doug Hallberg, PE teacher at Draper (N.Y.)
 Middle School.
 “This is real data that I can talk to kids about, that I can talk to parents about.”

 Monitors Provide Additional Motivation